BigDataForSanDiego/Team-133/proposal_submission_form_2024.md

 - [ ] Safety and Community Engagement
 > - Solutions to increase personal safety, prevent violence, and foster community support and empathy networks for homeless people.
 > - Question: How might we design technological solutions that improve safety for unhoused individuals, reduce violence, and build empathy and community support through storytelling, social engagement, or civic partnerships?
-- [ ] Data-Driven Policy and User-Centered Resource Planning
+- [X] Data-Driven Policy and User-Centered Resource Planning
 > - Use of geospatial and demographic data to better understand homeless population trends, optimize resource allocation, and support policy advocacy.
 > - Question: How can we use geospatial data, census data, and AI to map trends in homelessness, identify service gaps, and support equitable decision making and public advocacy
-- [ ] Other Possible Topics
+- [X] Other Possible Topics
 > - Improving digital equity and resource accessibility
 > - Helping youth homelessness and at-risk populations
 > - Providing mobile health clinics and telehealth expansion kits
 > - Increasing climate resilience for unhoused communities
-> - Others
+> - Others: Helping wellfare orgs manage resources and be more transparent with the community by highlighting their works and needs